tillitis/dev-tillitis/hugo/content/tools/_index.md

 `llvm-objcopy`, then define `OBJCOPY` to whatever they're called on your system.

-The TKey program can be run both on the hardware TKey, and on a QEMU machine that emulates the platform.
-In both cases, the client program (the program that runs on your computer, for example `tkey-ssh-agent`) will talk to the TKey program over a serial port, virtual or real.
-There is a separate section below which explains running in QEMU.
+TKey device applications can run both on the real hardware TKey and in the QEMU emulator.
+In both cases, the client application (for example `tkey-ssh-agent`) talks to the device app over a serial port, virtual or real.
+There is a separate section below that explains how to run device apps in QEMU.

-## Running TKey programs
+## Running TKey apps

-Plug the TKey into your computer.
-If the LED in one of the outer corners of the TKey is white, then it has been programmed with the standard FPGA bitstream (including the firmware).
-If it is not then please refer to [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md) (in the tillitis-key1 repository) for instructions on initial programming of an unprovisioned TKey.
+To run TKey, plug it into a USB port on a computer.
+If the TKey status indicator LED is white, then it has been programmed with the standard FPGA bitstream (including the firmware).
+If the status indicator LED is not white, it is unprovisioned.
+For instructions on how to do the initial programming of a TKey, see:
+[quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md)
+(in the tillitis-key1 repository).

 The examples below refer to files in the [tillitis-key1-apps repository](https://github.com/tillitis/tillitis-key1-apps).